 Heart-Stopping Moment Shark Manages To Get Inside Cage With Diver

-Whenever anyone has that conversation about cage diving, there's always someone who says: 'Ha, you wouldn't go inside the cage?!
+Whenever anyone has that conversation about cage diving, there's always some Billy big bollocks who says: 'Ha, you wouldn't go inside the cage?!
 Why?
 You're perfectly safe.
 I did it when I went on my gap year and it was great.'

-Well, next time that guy gets all up in your grill when you say you'd rather not taunt animals in their natural habitat - show him this video.
+Well, next time Stanley gets all up in your grill when you say you'd rather not taunt animals in their natural habitat - show him this video.